Youtiva — Client Success Coordinator Playbook

 The 120-Day Build

-Hands-on execution.
+Hands-on execution alongside the client's team.
 If delivered as blueprinted — client pays.
 If not delivered within 120 days — the engagement is free.
 Execution risk is Youtiva's.

 70%

-Reduction in EMR lookup time — healthcare group
+Reduction in EMR lookup time — multi-clinic healthcare group

 98%